draddo11/100-days-of-code/r2-log.md

 ## R2D24
 Finally completed my first full react app ,nothing complex ,,have an issue with a button , but over been great experience ..will continue to fine tune it(debugg) and upload to github

+## R2D25
+Cant make any comits latter today just going to read js books..first commit on a moving bus